 Tax Implications of Executive Compensation.
-Section 162(m) of the Internal Revenue Code currently imposes a \$1 million limit on the amount that a public company may deduct for compensation paid to an employee who is chief executive officer, chief financial officer, or another "covered employee" (as defined by Section 162(m)), or was such an employee beginning in any year after 2017.
-Prior to 2018, the Compensation Committee designed certain payments and awards intended to be exempt from this deduction limit as "performance-based compensation" and various plans, including the AIAP, were structured to comply with the Section 162(m) performance-based compensation requirements.
-The Tax Cuts and Jobs Acts, however, eliminated the "performance-based compensation" exception under Section 162(m) effective January 1, 2018, subject to a special rule that "grandfathers" certain awards or arrangements that were in effect on or before November 2, 2017.
-There can be no assurance that compensation structured prior to 2018 with the intent of qualifying as performance-based compensation will be deductible under Section 162(m), depending on the application of the grandfather rule.
-Additionally, compensation awarded in 2018 and future years to covered employees in excess of \$1 million also will generally not be deductible.
+Section 162(m) of the Internal Revenue Code currently imposes a \$1 million limit on the amount that the Company may deduct for compensation paid to an employee who is chief executive officer, chief financial officer, or another "covered employee" (as defined by Section 162(m)), or was such an employee beginning in any year after 2017.
+Accordingly, compensation awarded in 2018 and future years to covered employees in excess of \$1 million also will generally not be deductible.
 The Compensation Committee retains the discretion to establish the compensation paid or intended to be paid or awarded to the Named Officers as the Committee may determine is in the best interest of the Company and its shareholders, and without regard to any limitation provided in Section 162(m).
 This discretion is an important feature of the Committee's compensation practices because it provides the Committee with sufficient flexibility to respond to specific circumstances facing the Company.

 Change in Control.
 The Company has entered into change in control employment agreements with each of the Named Officers.
-These agreements provide Named Officers up to three years income and benefits following a change in control of the Company.
+These agreements provide Named Officers up to two years income and benefits following a change in control of the Company.
 These agreements are intended to retain executives, provide continuity of management in the event of an actual or threatened change in control and enable executives to remain financially indifferent when evaluating opportunities that may be beneficial to shareholders yet could negatively impact the continued employment of the executive.
 Cash severance payments are payable and accelerated vesting of unvested equity awards occurs only in the event of both a change in control and termination of employment other than for cause, death or disability (commonly known as a "double trigger").
 There are no tax gross-up provisions in the change in control agreements.